Colorado LLC Laws – Limited Liability Company Act Tips for Compliance

 The unauthorized assumption of powers.
 All persons who assume to act as a limited liability company without authority to do so and without a good faith belief that they have such authority shall be jointly and severally liable for all debts and liabilities incurred.
 When you do not comply with the Act statutory requirements, you may be considered as having waived any personal protections that you have otherwise gained.
 This can mean being personally liable for business debts etc.

 The Colorado Limited Liability Company Act does not mandate that you have an operating agreement.
 However, having a properly-drafted operating agreement can go a long way in protecting your rights in the event of a business dispute.
 Your Colorado LLC operating agreement may contain provisions for the affairs of the limited liability company and the conduct of its business to the extent such provisions are consistent with Colorado law.

 The LLC operating agreement governs the rights, duties, limitations, qualifications, and relations among the managers, the members, the members’ assignees and transferees, and the limited liability company.
-Having detailed information in the agreement avoids the risk of having the Colorado LLC Act to control the results of any disputes.
+Having detailed information in the agreement avoids the risk of having the LLC Colorado laws to control the results of any disputes.

 Under the Colorado LLC Act the operating agreement forms should not:

 - Restrict rights of, or impose duties on, persons other than the members, their assignees and transferees, and the limited liability company without the consent of these individuals.